RohaanJohn/RohaanJohn/README.md

 The link to the website: https://purifynature.herokuapp.com.
 Stay Green & Clean!
 ## - AlphaTrip
 AlphaTrip showcases various places in India.
 This website is deployed using Heroku.
 Key tool used was: Django.
-Keep Exploring!
 The link to the website: https://alphatrip.herokuapp.com.
 Keep Exploring!

 # 💻 Technical Skills: